 For a truly luxurious experience, Six Senses Douro Valley is the area’s preeminent five-star resort.
 Mixing its original 19th century foundations with contemporary design across 19 stunning acres, guests at Six Senses are able to effortlessly experience the region’s best all in one place, including: an extensive wine list of 700 local varieties at the Wine Library; contemporary Portuguese cuisine sourced from seasonal produce and the resort’s own organic garden; locally-inspired holistic therapies at the 24,000-square-foot spa, which includes a gym and yoga studio overlooking the majestic vineyards; and so much more.

 Local activities such as wine and dinner cruises, interactive oenology courses, and excursions to nearby picturesque villages, historic churches, and castles can also be arranged upon request.

 Serra da Estrela

 Literally meaning “star mountain,” Serra da Estrela National Park is the largest protected area in Portugal.
-Luxuriously remote, nature lovers and winter sports enthusiasts will fall in love with the region’s flower-dotted meadows and mountains, glacial valleys, and wildlife with activities such as hiking, mountain biking, bird watching, skiing, and more.
+Luxuriously remote, nature lovers and winter sports enthusiasts will fall in love with the region’s flower-dotted meadows and mountains, glacial valleys, and wildlife with activities ranging from hiking and mountain biking to bird watching, skiing and more.